The NEOS Server offers MOSEK for the solution of linear programming

 If you are unfamiliar with GAMS, the

-format can be found in the
+Examples of models in GAMS format can be found in the

-GAMS model library and an
+GAMS model library.

-The NEOS Server initially limits the amount of output generated in the
+By default, the NEOS Server limits the amount of output generated in the

 listing file by turning off the symbol and unique element list, symbol cross

 references, and restricting the rows and columns listed to zero.
+This

-When needed, this information can be obtained by specifying appropriate options in the model.
-See the
+behavior can be changed by specifying the appropriate options in the model

-documentation on the
+documentation on GAMS output

-modeling language for further information.
+for further information.